Thursday, 27 July 2006

 Altogether it was a scrumptious and plentiful meal, finished off with pear ice cream and small coffees.

-We returned to the camping ground, and next morning at
+We returned to the camping ground, and next morning at 7 am we were on the railway platform waiting for our train back to Paris and the airport.

 It had been a strenuous but deeply satisfying expedition, lightened all along by the wonderful food and by the generosity of the French people we met.

 Saint-Mathurin-sur-Loire has a railway station.
-From there you can go almost anywhere in France.
+From there you can go to almost anywhere in France.
 Our train from Saumur to Paris took about three and a half hours and cost €51 each.